 You need to choose which one you want incorporate into your app.
 Which one you use will depend largely on your preferred programming style and the purpose of your app.

-Your first option is the websocket client (
+Your first option is the native websocket client (

 nym-client).
 This is a compiled program that can run on Linux, Mac OS X, and Windows machines.
 It runs as a persistent process on a desktop or server machine.
 You can connect to it from any language that supports websockets.